Arusha City Council: Demographics

 The Arusha district is the ancestral home of the Rwa and the Arusha people.
 Over the year since the German colonial occupation and British occupation, there has been a major migration of individuals from all over the country and world to Arusha City.
-Settle communities such as the Swahili in Kati Ward, Chaga, Pare being the major business owners, Maasai being the major suppliers of beef and goats, Arab commmunity selling jewellery and textiles in Kati Ward and Indian working in factories in Themi ward, have all exablished their own thriving communities with the city.
+Settle communities such as the Swahili in Kati Ward, Chaga, Pare being the major business owners, Maasai being the major suppliers of beef and goats, Arab community selling jewellery and textiles in Kati Ward and Indian working in factories in Themi ward, have all exablished their own thriving communities with the city.
 According to the 2012 census, the district has a total population of 416,442.

 Administrative subdivisions

 As of 2012, Arusha Urban District was administratively divided into 19 wards, three divisions and one constituency.

 As of 2016; Themi, Elerai, and Suye are the three divisions of Arusha City, which is further divided into twenty-five (25) wards.
-Additionally, there are 154 Streets in the City, which is 154 in total.
+Additionally, there are 154 Streets in the city, which is 154 in total.

 Under the direction of the Hon.
 Mayor, councilors manage the City Council's administrative operations.
-The day-to-day management of the City is carried out by the City Director, with assistance from the heads of the several departments and sections (management).
+The day-to-day management of the city is carried out by the City Director, with assistance from the heads of the several departments and sections (management).
 Ward Executive Officers, who report to the City Director, are in charge at the ward level.

-The City is divided into thirteen (13) departments, including Human Resources and Administration, Planning, Statistics and Monitoring, Health, Finance and Trade, Primary and Secondary Education, Water, Agriculture and Cooperative, Livestock and Fishery, Land and Urban Planning, Community Development and Social Welfare, Engineering, Sanitation, and Environment.
+The city is divided into thirteen (13) departments, including Human Resources and Administration, Planning, Statistics and Monitoring, Health, Finance and Trade, Primary and Secondary Education, Water, Agriculture and Cooperative, Livestock and Fishery, Land and Urban Planning, Community Development and Social Welfare, Engineering, Sanitation, and Environment.